 May 17, 1965 – Trent Reznor (born Michael Trent Reznor), vocals, guitar (Nine Inch Nails)

 May 17, 1999 – Bruce Fairbairn dies of unknown causes in Vancouver.
 He was 49.
-Fairbairn was a legendary producer, responsible for hit records like Bon Jovi’s Slippery When Wet (12x platinum), Aerosmith’s Permanent Vacation (5x platinum), AC/DC’s The Razors Edge (5x platinum), and from bands such as Loverboy, Yes, Poison, Scorpions, Jackyl, Van Halen, INXS, Kiss and many more.
+Fairbairn was a legendary producer, responsible for hit records like Bon Jovi’s Slippery When Wet (12x platinum), Aerosmith’s Permanent Vacation (5x platinum), AC/DC’s The Razors Edge (5x platinum), and others from bands such as Loverboy, Yes, Poison, Scorpions, Jackyl, Van Halen, INXS, Kiss and many more.
 He was found dead by Yes singer Jon Anderson, with whom he was making an album.